CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 - **Highest Weight**: Weight is a value from 0 to 65535.
 Weight is not carried in a BGP update but is used locally to influence the best path selection.
 Locally generated routes have a weight of 32768.

-- **Highest Local Preference**: Local Preference is exchanged between iBGP neighbors only.
-Routes received from eBGP peers are assigned a Local Preference of 0.
-Whereas weight is used to make route selections without sending additional information to peers, Local Preference can be used to influence routing to iBGP peers.
+- **Highest Local Preference**: Local preference is exchanged between iBGP neighbors only.
+Routes received from eBGP peers are assigned a local preference of 0.
+Whereas weight is used to make route selections without sending additional information to peers, local preference can be used to influence routing to iBGP peers.

 - **Locally Originated Routes**: Any route that the local switch is responsible for placing into BGP is selected as best.
 This includes static routes, aggregate routes and redistributed routes.

 - **Shortest AS Path**: The path received with the fewest number of ASN hops is selected.

-- **Origin Check**: Prefer routes with an IGP origin (routes placed into BGP with a `network` statement) over Incomplete origins (routes places into BGP through redistribution).
+- **Origin Check**: Preference is given to routes with an IGP origin (routes placed into BGP with a `network` statement) over incomplete origins (routes places into BGP through redistribution).
 The EGP origin attribute is no longer used.

 - **Lowest MED**: The Multi-Exit Discriminator or MED is sent to eBGP peers to indicate a preference on how traffic enters an AS.
 A MED received from an eBGP peer is exchanged with iBGP peers but is reset to a value of 0 before advertising a prefix to another AS.